[Skip to Content]

 What is the Housing Choice Voucher (HCV) Program?

-A housing subsidy is paid to the property owner directly by the Housing Authority on behalf of the participant.
+A housing subsidy is paid to the property owner directly by the HASA on behalf of the participant.
 The participant then pays the difference between the actual rent charged by the property owner and the amount subsidized by the program.
 A participant's rent is usually about 30 percent of their monthly income.

 I have applied for the HCV Program.
 What do I do next?